-Smaller families help people escape poverty – a fact not lost on the hundreds of millions of people in the developing world who embrace family planning or many of their political leaders.
+Smaller families help people escape poverty – a fact not lost on the hundreds of millions of people in the developing world who embrace family planning, or many of their political leaders, their demographic experts and representatives of the Global South in international institutions.
 It’s one that the 200 million women in some of the world’s poorest countries who have an unmet need for contraception are acutely aware of.

 While the urgency (especially with regard to climate change) is for fewer new rich people, ignoring those currently poor is short-sighted and dangerous.

 First, where demand for resources is high and supply limited, local environmental destruction can be the result, as forests are cleared for firewood, fishing stocks decimated for food and soils eroded by livestock.
 Those impacts eventually make things worse for people who can no longer rely on the land that used to sustain them.

 Second, where developing countries do improve their overall economic situations, their citizens will increase both their levels of consumption and their life-spans.
 That means a greater environmental impact over a longer period for each individual.
 Smaller families and slower population growth in developing countries – where birth rates can be double or triple those in the rich world – is therefore also vital to prevent environmental crisis in the decades ahead.

 To achieve a sustainable population, people everywhere must have smaller families.